The first thing you need to do is grab a copy of VLC media player for

-Your selection should appear in the text box next to the Browse button.
+Your selection should appear in the text box next to the ?Browse?? button.
 Click the

 playing properly before trying to access the stream from another computer.

-Check the box marked UDP and type in the IP address of the computer you want to stream the file to.
-Then click OK.
-The file is ready to play so click OK in the Open dialog box too.
+Check the box marked ?UDP? and type in the IP address of the computer you want to stream the file to.
+Then click ?OK?.

 Open VLC on your second machine.
 We are using a Linux machine.

-Now that youve got full access to your 10GB of Teenage Mutant Ninja Turtles from any device in any location there?s
+Now that you?ve got full access to your 10GB of Teenage Mutant Ninja Turtles from any device in any location there?s

 only one question left to answer: Where does all the dirt displaced by the